masc-ucsc/docs/docs/pyrope/03-bundle.md

 dot access guarantees to be compile time index, while the select can have compile time or run-time index.

-There is introspection to check for an existing field with the `has` and `has no` operators.
+There is introspection to check for an existing field with the `has` and `!has` operators.

 ```
 let a = (foo = 3)